Skip to main content

 Exporting runs

-Click Export to CSV above the runs table to download the current view.
-If you have rows selected, only those rows are exported.
+Select one or more rows, then click Export to download the selected rows as CSV (requires the CSV export entitlement).
 This is useful for sharing a specific set of runs with a teammate or attaching them to a ticket.

 Filtering runs